 One of the most important things you should do before you start sleep training is to make sure your baby’s schedule is age-appropriate and a good fit.
 If you are putting your baby down for nap or bedtime at the wrong time, this can make sleep training even more difficult, resulting in much more crying throughout the process.

-Once your baby transitions to 3 naps, possibly 2, you need to make sure the naps are evenly spaced throughout the day, so your baby isn’t as over-tired by bedtime.
+Once your baby transitions to 3 naps, or possibly 2, make sure the naps are evenly spaced throughout the day, so your baby isn’t as over-tired by bedtime.
 This will cut down on the amount of crying since overtired babies tend to cry more due to the fatigue and irritability they are feeling.

-Looking for help with the schedule?
+Looking for help with your baby’s schedule?
 Check out our 6-month old schedule here.

 2. Starting Solids